-- Homicides, suspicious or unexplained deaths. - Deaths of Sheriff's prisoners. - Crimes where the victim's death is probable. - Adult kidnappings when the victim is still believed to be held hostage at the time of the report. - All officer involved shootings.
-(NOT including unintended discharges without injury, dispatching of animals or shooting of aggressive animals). - Unintentional discharges by on duty sworn personnel resulting in injuries or death to any individual. - Deputy involved use of force incidents that result in death or a high probability of death. - Unexpected or sudden infant deaths. - Any unexplained death or where death is likely, of any person under the age of 18.
-An additional notification shall be made to the Sheriff's Child Abuse on call sergeant.
+- Homicides, suspicious or unexplained deaths. - Deaths of Sheriff's incarcerated persons. - Crimes where the victim's death is probable. - Adult kidnappings when the victim is still believed to be held hostage at the time of the report. - All officer involved shootings to include the San Diego Police Department.
+(NOT including unintended discharges without injury, dispatching of animals or shooting of aggressive animals). - Unintentional discharges by on duty personnel resulting in injuries or death to any individual. - Use of force incidents that result in death or a high probability of death. - Any unexplained death or where death is likely, of any person under the age of 18 where the injury and/or death is not the result of willful action by another/person).
+An additional notification shall be made to the Sheriff's Child Abuse on call sergeant. - Adult Missing Persons that are suspicious in nature or cases after 30-days of investigation. - Missing and abducted juveniles as outlined in Section 6.57 of P&P.

-- Adult Missing Persons that are suspicious in nature or cases after 30-days of investigation. - Suicides involving:
+Suicides involving:

-All juveniles.
 High profile individuals.
 Public figures.
 Witnessed suicides, if suspicious in nature.

-• Services provided to other departments or entities by contractual agreement.
+Services provided to other departments or entities by contractual agreement.